A Guide to Contract Extension in Contract Management

 Consider this.

 Rick, procurement manager at Steel Deal, recently discovered that their steel supplier contract was set to expire in 90 days amid ongoing global supply change challenges.
 He quickly arranges for a 6-month extension.
 This gave her team enough time to re-tender while production lines stayed supplied.
-The best part—the extension helped re-renegotiate a better price with the suppliers and customers were happy to keep the relationship during a volatile time.
+The best part—the extension helped re-renegotiate a better price with the suppliers, and customers were happy to keep the relationship during a volatile time.

 Extending a contract is like being at the right place at the right time and grabbing the opportunity.
-It supports long-term business goals in sectors like real estate agreements, procurement, and IT where contract renewal occurs frequently.
+It supports long-term business goals in sectors like real estate agreements, procurement, and IT, where contract renewal occurs frequently.

 Understanding when to extend a contract is just the first step.
 Let’s look at the specific advantages of doing so, from cost savings to operational continuity.